jwg4/intermediate_python/topics/parallel/PITCHME.md

 Lots of built-in Python code uses C code.
 Functions are not designed to be pre-emptive, especially modifying objects.

 Need special versions of everything - or to isolate objects on threads.
-The special versions use loc or low-level control like critical sections.
+The special versions use locks or low-level control like critical sections.

 ---
 ## Locking and queuing

 - Some shared data is necessary for control (otherwise use processes).
-- Locks restrict access to something by more than one thread.
+- Locks restrict access by more than one thread.
-- Queues guarantee that items will only be retrieved once.
+- Queues guarantee items are only retrieved once.

 ---
 ## Basic Lock example